 Women who have breast reductions are usually DD-cups or larger.
 The goal of the procedure is to relieve symptoms.
 The surgery is done for medical purposes, but appearance can be enhanced too.
 Breast reduction, or reduction mammoplasty, involves removing excess fat, breast tissue, and skin.
+As one can see from our breast lift before-and-after photos, the outcome of a breast lift can resemble breast reduction results.
 It’s similar to a classic mastopexy, except volume is removed as well as excess skin.
 The areola is reduced and a smaller, better-supported breast is constructed.
 The nipple is moved up.
 Occasionally, in women with very large breasts, the nipple-areolar complex may be completely removed and grafted onto the breast mound.

 Breast reductions are performed in Minneapolis at an accredited, same day plastic surgery facility.
 They are done under general anesthesia and last two to three hours.